TeddyDD/kakoune-wiki/README.md

 :wiki index<TAB>
 ```

 Let's add some content.
-We can create new page using `@pagename` syntax.
+You can create new page using `@pagename` syntax.
 Just type @ character and desired filename, then press enter.
 If file doesn't
 exist it will be created in wiki directory. `@filename` will be expanded to
 `[filename](filename.md)`